jeremybosma/Ritchi/README.md

 # Welcome, Ritchi.
 ### Your new favorite DiscordRPC.
 Now introducing a new UI and completely rewritten code.
-Ritchi V2 is widely customizable, from image to text.
+Ritchi V2 is widely customizable, from image to text now also supporting buttons.
 -----
 ## Dependencies
-### You need nodejs and one of the official discord clients (desktop), make sure to turn your game activity on.
+### You need nodejs and one of the official discord clients (desktop), make sure to turn your game activity on otherwise it will not correctly show.
 ------
 ## Setup
 1. Please execute `Install.bat` if your not on windows open your terminal in folder and execute `npm i`